I swear by my life and my love of it that I will never live for the sake of another man, nor ask another man to live for mine.

 -- LDS Bible Dictionary

-So charity is not really the deed of giving, giving is the side effect of charity.
+So charity is not really the deed of giving; giving is the side effect of charity.
 How does this find the balance for me?
-Well if I have charity, aka love, my giving is not the motivation it is and after thought.
+Well, if I have charity, aka love, my giving is not the motivation it is and afterthought.

-All done? well not quite, there is still the core issue at hand.
-The government backed societal demand that I must give my production to some one else because they need it or deserve it more than me.
+All done?
+Well, not quite; there is still the core issue at hand.
+The government-backed societal demand that I must give my production to someone else because they need it or deserve it more than me.
 That someone else’s need is more important than my hard work.
 This demand irks me every time I see it.
-This is no longer charity, the giving is not done out of love but required and forced.
+This is no longer charity; the giving is not done out of love but required and forced.

 I’d have no desire to penalize a man because he’s worth only fifteen dollars a week.
 But I’ll be damned if I can see why a man worth forty must be penalized--and penalized in favor of the one who’s less competent